 Magazines and books that are obscene and pornographic.

-We counsel you, young men, not to pollute your minds with such degrading matter, for the mind through which this filth passes is never the same afterward.
-Don’t see R-rated movies or vulgar videos or participate in any entertainment that is immoral, suggestive, or pornographic (emphasis added).”
+We counsel you, young men, not to pollute your minds with such degrading matter, for the mind through which this filth passes is never the same afterwards.
+Don’t see R-rated movies or vulgar videos or participate in any entertainment that is immoral, suggestive, or pornographic.

 I find it interesting that the counsel to avoid R-rated movies was directed specifically to youth (six months later, President Benson delivered nearly identical advice to young women), who often need more specific guidelines to aid their decision-making.
 It’s also interesting that this counsel is mentioned under the umbrella of avoiding media that promotes lust.
 Given this additional information, we know that this sound, righteous advice was directed especially to youth, but could also apply to their leaders and all who heard the talk.